Information back-flow in quantum non-Markovian dynamics and its connection to teleportation

 \section{Abstract}

 A quantum process is called non-Markovian when memory effects take place during its evolution.
 Quantum non-Markovianity is a phenomenon typically associated with the information back-flow from the environment to the principal system, however it has been shown that such an effect is not necessary.
 In this work, we establish a connection between quantum non-Markovianity and the protocol of quantum teleportation in both discrete and continuous-variable systems.
 We also show how information flows during a teleportation protocol between the principal system and the environment in a bidirectional way leading up to a state revival.
-Finally, given the resource-like role of entanglement in the teleportation protocol, the relationship between this property and non-Markovianity is also elucidated.